whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 * Functionality appears to work well
 * Tests look well structured with some opportunities to isolate repeated functionality / "magic data"
 * JavaScript implementation is pretty clean and easy to read/understand

-#### Rubric

-You will be subjectively graded by an instructor on the following criteria:

 #### Functional Expectations